 - 1. The lease, property, or well name or any lease, property, or well identification number used to identify the lease, property, or well; provided, that if a lease, property, or well identification number is used the royalty owner must initially be provided with the lease, property, or well name to which the lease, property, or well name refers. - 2.
 The month and year during which sales occurred for which payment is being made. - 3.
 One hundred percent of the corrected volume of oil, regardless of ownership, which is sold measured in barrels, and one hundred percent of the volume of either wet or dry gas, regardless of ownership, which is sold or removed from the premises for the purpose of sale, or sale of its contents and residue, measured in thousand cubic feet. - 4.
 Price. - a.
 Oil.
-Weighted Point of sale and weighted average price per barrel received by the producer for all oil sold during the period for which payment is made.
-The price would be the net price received by the producer after purchaser's deductions.
-The purchaser's deductions are to be explained pursuant to subsection 6. - b.
+Weighted average price per barrel received by the producer for all oil sold during the period for which payment is made.
+The price would must be the net price received by the producer after purchaser's all deductions.
+The purchaser's All deductions are to be explained pursuant to subsection 6. - b.
 Gas and natural gas liquids.
-Weighted Point of sale and weighted average price per thousand cubic feet [28.32 cubic meters] received by the producer for all gas sold during the period for which payment is made.
-Point of sale and weighted average price per gallon received by the producer for all natural gas liquids sold during the period for which payment is made.
-The price would be the net price received by the producer after purchaser's deductions.
-The purchaser's deductions are to be explained pursuant to subsection 6. - 5.
+Weighted average price per thousand cubic feet [28.32 cubic meters] received by the producer for all gas sold and weighted average price per gallon received by the producer for all natural gas liquids sold during the period for which payment is made.
+The price would must be the net price received by the producer after purchaser's all deductions.
+The purchaser's All deductions are to be explained pursuant to subsection 6. - 5.
 Total amount of state severance and other production taxes. - 6.
 Any other deductions or adjustments.
 Those not explained on the statement or in a separate mailing must be explained to the royalty owner upon inquiry to the disburser.
-The amount and purpose of each deduction or adjustment made, including transportation, processing, compression, utilities, and administrative costs. - 7.
+The amount and purpose of each deduction made, identified as transportation, processing, compression, or administrative costs. - 7.
+The amount and purpose of each adjustment or correction made. - 78.
 Net value of total sales after deductions.

-- 8. Gross and net mineral acres in the spacing unit. - 8.9.
+- 8.9.
 Owner's interest in sales from the lease, property, or well expressed as a decimal. - 9.10.
 Owner's share of the total value of sales prior to any tax deductions. - 10.11.
-Owner's share of sales value less deductions. - 41.12.
+Owner's share of sales value less deductions. - 11.12.
 An address where additional information may be obtained and any questions answered.
 If information is requested by certified mail, the answer must be mailed by certified mail within thirty days of receipt of the request.

-History: Effective November 1, 1983; amended effective April 1, 1984; November 1, 1987; May 1, 1992.
+History: Effective November 1, 1983; amended effective April 1, 1984; November 1, 1987; May 1, 1992; \\\\\.

-General Authority NDCC 38-08-06.3
+General Authority NDCC 38-08-06.3 Law Implemented NDCC 38-08-06.3